etcadinfinitum/autotuner/index.md

 Laroche, J., and M. Dolson.
 “New Phase-Vocoder Techniques for Pitch-Shifting, Harmonizing and Other Exotic Effects.”
 Proceedings of the 1999 IEEE Workshop on Applications of Signal Processing to Audio and Acoustics.
 1999, pp. 91–94., [doi:10.1109/aspaa.1999.810857](doi:10.1109/aspaa.1999.810857).
 [Online PDF](https://www.ee.columbia.edu/~dpwe/papers/LaroD99-pvoc.pdf)

+Rabiner, Lawrence Richard., and Bernard Gold.
+Theory and Application of Digital Signal Processing. pp. 63-65.
+Prentice-Hall, 1975.